 Naugatuck Valley Council of Governments – a nineteen municipal member planning organization, concerned with transportation, economic development, land use, Brownfields redevelopment, environmental and emergency planning for the Naugatuck Valley Region

-Any open piece of land that is undeveloped, has no buildings or other built structures, and is accessible to the public.
+Any open piece of land set aside for preserving natural communities, protecting water quality, providing outdoor recreation, and offering green spaces for all residents.
+Parcels can be undeveloped or have no buildings or other built structures, and/or is accessible to the public.
 Local governments can define open space differently depending on their zoning laws.

 State of Connecticut Office of Policy and Management